juniorsundarCasual/TGT/vault/volume-5.chapter-395.md

 id: 21yaf11mfd302xp1gltcoj1
 title: Chapter 395 - Asking Questions and Admitting Faults
 desc: ''
-updated: 1699986515277
+updated: 1702880314787
 created: 1699420754247
 ---

-Shay-Hade wasn't optimistic about his chances in successfully training Revian into a proficient combatant.
+Shay-Hade wasn't optimistic about his chances of successfully training Revian into a proficient combatant.
 This idea was borne of a bias - that almost everyone in the Sect was a scholar.
 Shay-Hade had an innate disdain for the scholarly types.
 Partly because his culture emphasised the importance of physical and martial strength over all else, mainly since it originated in a desert region endemic to one of the most successful predators in the world, the Dunewyrms.

 The Dunewyrm is a variant of the Sand Wyrm, a draconic creature originally from the Fel Realm.
-However, years of evolution and selection has changed the creature significantly from what it used to be.
-It first lost its eyes, then it evolved its teeth into an array of crystalline needle-like (though their thickness resemble swords) teeth.
-The Dunewyrm lives underneath the desert sand, tunneling through it like a fish in water.
-It navigates using sound, and is attracted to rhythmic movement on the desert surface.
+However, years of evolution and selection have changed the creature significantly from what it used to be.
+It first lost its eyes, then it evolved its teeth into an array of crystalline needle-like (though their thickness resembles swords) teeth.
+The Dunewyrm lives underneath the desert sand, tunnelling through it like a fish in water.
+It navigates using sound and is attracted to rhythmic movement on the desert surface.

-It is a harsh environment to live in, where people have to fight against both the beast that lay underneath the surface and the adversarial environmental conditions.
+It is a harsh environment to live in, where people have to fight against both the beast that lies underneath the surface and the adversarial environmental conditions.
 The only reason people still thrived in the region was due to the excrement of the Dunewyrms that gets deposited on the sand dunes as the creature surfaces.
-The Hashish - as it is called coloquially.
+The Hashish - as it is called colloquially.
 It is a powerful hallucinogen, a pinch of which can completely immobilise a mage even in the Core Condensation realm.
-After a refinement steps followed by multiple dilutions, the drug is processed and sold.
-Due to the scarcity of the resource, intesiveness of the processing stages, and risk during the collection process, it holds a high market price.
+After a series of refinement steps followed by multiple dilutions, the drug is processed and sold.
+Due to the scarcity of this resource, the intensiveness of the processing stages, and the risk during the collection process, it holds a high market price.

-Shay-Hade was taught form a young age that if you aren't strong, you aren't useful.
+Shay-Hade was taught from a young age that if you aren't strong, you aren't useful.
 And if you aren't useful, you are wasting valuable water, another scarce resource in the desert.
 To that end, he worked tirelessly to build his usefulness.
 In his youth, he had a neighbour whose child was the same age as he was.
-The two were close friends, but separated eventually as the grew older and adopted different personalities.
+The two were close friends but separated eventually as they grew older and adopted different personalities.
 Shay-Hade never questioned things.
-He did was he was told, and trusted that there was reason to every instruction given.
+He did was he was told, and trusted that there was reason for every instruction given.
 His friend, however, questioned everything.
 It wasn't that the boy distrusted instructions, he just wished to know more about them.

 He wanted to know just why people moved with such irregular steps on the sand; it was so that the Dunewyrms below wouldn't get attracted to the even rhythm.
 But what constituted an even rhythm?
 His friend tested that out as well, though he wasn't so lucky to make it out alive from it.

 So lesson learned, asking questions gets you killed.

 And yet this was what was encouraged in the True World Sect.
 Revian had a lot of questions...
 A LOT.
 Shay-Hade did not know the answer to two-thirds of what he was asked.
-I was embarrassing to admit, but also frustrating.
+It was embarrassing to admit, but also frustrating.
 It also made him question whether he was even suitable to train the boy in combat.

 In fact, Shay-Hade ended training early the previous day because Revian asked an important question about the need to learn floor grappling moves.

-"Eighty percent of fights end on the ground," Shay-Hade had parrotted the same words his mentor had.
+"Eighty per cent of fights end on the ground," Shay-Hade had parrotted the same words his mentor had.
 "Which is why you need to learn floor grappling and submission moves."

 "How, though?"
 Revian inquired.
 "If I fall on the ground, and cannot move, then I've lost and there is no recovery since my opponent can just bombard me from far away.
 If the opponent is on the ground, I can do the same.
 Why do I have to approach, grapple and submit them?"